WeAreOrange/GaneshPedia/content/docs/Calculating-the-weight-of-ganesh.md

 ---
-title: Demo Page
+title: Calculating The Weight of Ganesh
 type: docs
 prev: /
 next: docs/folder/
+math: true
 ---

-# Calculating The Weight of Ganesh

-## Calculating the Weight of Ganesh

 To calculate the weight of Ganesh based on the fictional description (a being containing the universe), we need to use the concept of the mass-energy content of the observable universe.
 Here’s a step-by-step approach: